TusharRaturi/NBodySimulator/README.md

 The toolbar option in the window menu will hide and show the toolbar.

+The music is from dl-sounds.com

-The General help menu contains the same information (mostly copied :P)
+The General help menu contains the same information (mostly copied from above :P)